PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-06 11:06:02
+Last updated: 2024-04-06 11:06:34
-Random Quote: In Colombia, when money's involved, blood inevitably flows. - Steve Murphy
+Random Quote: Just remember who your friends and who your enemies are. - Billy Butcher